June 13, 2024

 Senator Schmitt Leads Bipartisan Bill Aimed at Permanently Extending Provisions Relating to ABLE Accounts

-WASHINGTON – This week, Senator Eric Schmitt introduced the bipartisan Ensuring Nationwide Access to Better Life Experience (ENABLE) Act with Senator Bob Casey (D-PA), Senator John Boozman (R-AR), Senator Chris Van Hollen (D-MD), Senator Tom Cotton (R-AR), Senator Peter Welch (D-VT), Senator Tommy Tuberville (R-AL), Senator Tim Kaine (D-VA), Senator Katie Britt (R-AL), Senator Amy Klobuchar (D-MN), Senator Markwayne Mullin (R-OK), and Senator Ron Wyden (R-OR) to allow people with disabilities and their families to save and invest through tax-free savings accounts while protecting eligibility to federal programs like Medicaid and Supplemental Security Income (SSI):
+WASHINGTON – This week, Senator Eric Schmitt introduced the bipartisan Ensuring Nationwide Access to Better Life Experience (ENABLE) Act with Senator Bob Casey (D-PA), Senator John Boozman (R-AR), Senator Chris Van Hollen (D-MD), Senator Tom Cotton (R-AR), Senator Peter Welch (D-VT), Senator Tommy Tuberville (R-AL), Senator Tim Kaine (D-VA), Senator Katie Britt (R-AL), Senator Amy Klobuchar (D-MN), Senator Markwayne Mullin (R-OK), and Senator Ron Wyden (D-OR) to allow people with disabilities and their families to save and invest through tax-free savings accounts while protecting eligibility to federal programs like Medicaid and Supplemental Security Income (SSI):

 “My son, Stephen, was my inspiration to run for office in the first place, and since that first day, I have been a staunch advocate for standing up and making life better for those with disabilities.
 The ENABLE Act is a fantastic bipartisan opportunity to protect access to federal programs for those with disabilities while safeguarding their ability to invest and save.
 I’m grateful for the support of Senators Casey, Boozman, Welch, Kaine, Van Hollen, Tuberville, Britt, Mullin, Cotton, Wyden, and Klobuchar, and look forward to pushing this bill across the finish line,” said Senator Eric Schmitt.